-Flooding, a trade war and Deere cuts outlook for the year
+Flooding, a trade war and Deere cuts outlook again

 That was partially offset by strong activity in the construction industry.
 Sales of related equipment rose by a percent and profit rose 35%,

-Deere earned $899 million, or $2.81 per share, for the period ended July 28.
+Deere, based in Moline, Illinois, earned $899 million, or $2.81 per share, for the period ended July 28.
 Excluding certain items, earnings were $2.71 per share, or 9 cents short of per-share projections from industry analysts, according to a survey by Zacks Investment Research.

 It was also short of last year’s quarterly profit of $910 million.

-The Moline, Illinois, company reported revenue of $10.04 billion, with adjusted revenue totaling $8.97 billion.
-Analysts predicted $9.3 billion in revenue.
+Revenue fell 3% to $10.04 billion, with adjusted revenue totaling $8.97 billion.
+That was also short of expectations.

+Investors had been bracing for worse, however, given the worsening trade relations and slowing global economy.
+Shares rose 3% at the opening bell.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on DE at https://www.zacks.com/ap/DE